-- The DSLs and DDSLs have undertaken appropriate training in child protection and inter-agency working. - Members of the school's SLT are fully conversant with statutory guidance including Keeping Children Safe in Education (KCSIE September 2022). - Members of the Governing Body have all undertaken appropriate safeguarding training. - The safeguarding policy and procedures are consistent with Hertfordshire Safeguarding Children Partnership (HSCP) requirements and are reviewed annually and made available to parents, staff and pupils. - The school has procedures in place to deal with allegations of abuse made against members of staff and volunteers, including allegations made against the Head. - The school operates safer recruitment procedures which include statutory checks on the suitability of all staff and volunteers to work with children. - The school carries out \$128 checks on all new members of the Senior Leadership Team. - The school has in place a training strategy that ensures all staff receive appropriate safeguarding training, which includes initial training before any contact with children (or as soon as is practicably possible thereafter), refresher training and updates at least annually.
-As part of the regular safeguarding Level I training given to all staff and volunteers, they will also receive regular updates in line with HSCP advice to include Prevent and e-safety plus informal updates when needed. - The DSL and DDSLs receive refresher training every 2 years and Prevent training every 3 years (in line with HCSP guidance). - The school makes all volunteers and temporary staff aware of safeguarding arrangements via a leaflet containing essential information and a verbal briefing when they first report for duty. - A member of the governing body (normally the Chair) is nominated to be responsible for liaising with the local authority in the event of an allegation being made against the Head. - The safeguarding policy reflects that children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised. - Any other body providing services or activities has appropriate safeguarding and child protection policies and procedures in place to be inspected if needed.
-Safeguarding requirements are a condition of using the school premises, and that any agreement to use the premises would be terminated if the other body fails to comply.
-There should also be arrangements for the body to liaise with the school about safeguarding arrangements where appropriate.
+- The DSLs and DDSLs have undertaken appropriate training in child protection and interagency working. - Members of the school's SLT are fully conversant with statutory guidance including Keeping Children Safe in Education (KCSIE September 2023). - Members of the Governing Body have all undertaken appropriate safeguarding training. - The safeguarding policy and procedures are consistent with Hertfordshire Safeguarding Children Partnership (HSCP) requirements and are reviewed annually and made available to families, staff and pupils.

+- The school has procedures in place to deal with allegations of abuse made against members of staff and volunteers, including allegations made against the Head. - The school has appropriate filtering and monitoring systems in place which are regularly reviewed to determine effectiveness; and all staff, including SLT, understand the provisions in place and manage them effectively. - The school operates safer recruitment procedures which include statutory checks on the suitability of all staff and volunteers to work with children. - The school carries out \$128 checks on all new members of the Senior Leadership Team. - The school has in place a training strategy that ensures all staff receive appropriate safeguarding training, which includes initial training before any contact with children (or as soon as is practicably possible thereafter), refresher training and updates at least annually.
+As part of the regular safeguarding Level I training given to all staff and volunteers, they will also receive regular updates in line with HSCP advice to include Prevent and e-safety plus informal updates when needed. - The DSL and DDSLs receive refresher training every 2 years and Prevent training every 3 years (in line with HCSP guidance). - The school makes all volunteers and temporary staff aware of safeguarding arrangements via a leaflet containing essential information and a verbal briefing when they first report for duty. - A member of the governing body (normally the Chair) is nominated to be responsible for liaising with the local authority in the event of an allegation being made against the Head. - Members of the Governing Body are all aware of their obligations under the Human Rights Act (1998), the Equality Act (2010) and their local multi-agency safeguarding arrangements.

-Safer Recruitment
+8. Safer Recruitment

 All school appointments are subject to safer recruitment guidelines.
-Key staff including the Head, the Deputy Head, the Head of the Nursery and the Assistant Bursar are trained in safer recruitment.
+The Head, the Deputy Head, the Head of the Nursery and the Assistant Bursar are trained in safer recruitment.
 All interview panels will have at least one member of staff trained in safer recruitment.